mahdi-sasar/ReadCUBE.jl/README.md

   z directions.
 - The third and final argument is a character, which tells the function how to separate data in the CUBE file.
 The default value should be ' ' (i.e. SPACE) for a standard Gaussian output file.
-However, I also generate CUBE files form my own program and I use TAB to separate data in the output file.
+However, I also generate CUBE files from my own program and I use TAB to separate data in the output file.
 For a TAB separated file, one must set the third argument to '\t'.